 Locking tuners came about with the popular increase of extreme vibrato-arm usage in the 1980s, but have since proved to be quite useful in other scenarios as well.
 They have been a staple for professional musicians and often incorporated on professional-grade instruments since their debut.
 The term ‘locking’ is slightly misleading as it’s not your tuning that locks in place, but rather your string.
 They’re called locking tuners because inside the eyelet of the machine head, there is a clamp that locks the string in place.
 While a slightly more modern take on an age-old technology may seem daunting to players first approaching locking tuners, they’re actually quite intuitive.
 Across the D’Angelico line, Grover Super Rotomatic Locking Tuners are featured in the Deluxe Series on solid-bodies and semi-hollows alike.
-Let’s dive into the specifics.
+Let’s dive into the guitar tuning specifics.

 Before going over how to properly string your instrument with locking tuners, we should address the pros and cons of this style of machine head:

 Now let’s go over how to properly string your guitar with locking tuners:

 In the case of the Grover Tuners found across the D’Angelico line, in addition to locking capabilities, they offer a 14:1 gear ratio.